zimolzak/psci-resource-proposal/README.md

 described in the toolkit.
 Users are also oriented to the general idea
 that:

-> VA Medical centers vary in their structure and organization, their
-> patient populations, and their operational goals.
-As such there may
-> be a need for some changes or additions to current practices at
-> participating centers to prepare for the implementation of the Safer
-> Dx e-triggers.
-Implementation of new measurement strategies and
-> change approaches must account for organizational and other
-> non-technical issues, or electronic tools will not lead to
-> improvements.[^model]

-## Team

-Successful projects depend on buy-in from the user community of an organization.
-A structured change management process outlined in the *Safer Dx ENGAGE* change package has been proposed to facilitate this.
-This section guides users to identify those interested and invested in the project goals.
+VA Medical centers vary in their structure and organization, their patient populations, and their operational goals.
+As such there may be a need for some changes or additions to current practices at participating centers to prepare for the implementation of the Safer Dx e-triggers.
+Implementation of new measurement strategies and change approaches must account for organizational and other non-technical issues, or electronic tools will not lead to improvements.[^model]

+## Team: Assembling a team with necessary expertise and other resources needed for implementing e-triggers

+Successful implementation and use of e-triggers depends on participation of many individuals at a site.
+For example, buy-in from leadership as well as the user community of an organization is necessary for successful implementation.
+This section will guide users to identify those interested and invested in use of e-triggers for diagnostic safety measurement as well as identify those needed to accomplish e-trigger implementation.

-These key individuals within the organization may be involved with this project both in terms of providing guidance and in the development of content for the e-triggers.
-Individuals should work as an engaged Safer Dx team with dedicated hours available towards the change package.
-They may have different existing interests or roles within the organization, but they will need to come together to form a project team.
-The Safer Dx team and the project champion will engage leadership and other stakeholders throughout the organization, raise awareness and promote the projects goals and tasks in order to achieve buy-in from the wider stakeholder community.
-This section will describe possible roles on the stakeholder team, including: project champion, clinical leadership, clinical operations, project manager, quality improvement, patient safety, chart reviewer, data manager, system administrator, programmers, and developers.
+Key individuals within the organization may be involved in terms of implementing the e-triggers or refining content for the e-triggers.
+Individuals should work as an engaged team with dedicated hours to facilitate e-trigger use.
+They may have different existing interests or roles within the organization, but they will need to come together to successfully use and learn from the e-triggers at their site.
+The team will engage leadership and other stakeholders throughout the organization, raise awareness and promote the projects goals and tasks in order to achieve buy-in from the wider stakeholder community.
+This section will describe possible roles on the stakeholder team,

-## Self-Assessment
+including: clinical leadership, clinical operations, project manager, quality improvement, patient safety, chart reviewer, data manager, system administrator, programmers, and developers.
+Additionally, a structured change management process will be outlined in the resource to facilitate the team’s work.

+## Self-Assessment: Assessment and identification of appropriate e-trigger(s)

 This section will guide an implementing site to determine its priorities and how e-triggers could be employed to have the most impact.
 The *Measure Dx Checklist*[^appendix] will provide a framework for this step.[^measure] Sites will select one or more measurement strategies, and they will ensure that sufficient resources are available for diagnostic safety measurement activities.
 Sites must ensure sufficient personnel and technical resources are available and enrolled on the project to: